-A.R.S. §§ 42-5061(B)(16), 42-5159(B)(16)(a), 42-5064(B)(4): Tangible personal property used by any direct broadcast satellite television or data transmission service or facility to receive, store, convert, produce, generate, decode, encode, control or transmit telecommunications information is exempt from transaction privilege and use tax.
+A.R.S. §§ 42-5061(B)(16), 42-5159(B)(15), 42-5064(B)(4): Tangible personal property used by any direct broadcast satellite television or data transmission service or facility to receive, store, convert, produce, generate, decode, encode, control or transmit telecommunications information is exempt from transaction privilege and use tax.
 The broadcast satellite television or data transmission service or facility must operate within federal regulations.
 Sales of services by direct broadcast satellite television services that operate within federal regulation are not taxable under the telecommunications classification.
 No information is available on the value of these exemptions.

-A.R.S. §§ 42-5061(B)(17), 42-5159(B)(17), 42-5075(B)(12): Clean rooms that are used for manufacturing, processing, fabrication or research and development of semiconductor products are exempt from transaction privilege and use taxes.
+A.R.S. §§ 42-5061(B)(16), 42-5159(B)(16), 42-5075(B)(11): Clean rooms that are used for manufacturing, processing, fabrication or research and development of semiconductor products are exempt from transaction privilege and use taxes.
 This includes the integrated systems, fixtures, piping, movable partitions, lighting and property that is necessary for control of the clean room.
 No information is available on the value of this exemption.
 The income derived from the installation, assembly, repair or maintenance of the clean rooms is exempt from taxation under the contracting classification.
 No information is available on the value of this exemption.

-A.R.S. §§ 42-5061(B)(18), 42-5159(B)(18): Machinery and equipment used directly in the feeding of poultry, the environmental control of housing for poultry, the movement of eggs within a production and packaging facility or the sorting or cooling of eggs.
+A.R.S. §§ 42-5061(B)(17), 42-5159(B)(17): Machinery and equipment used directly in the feeding of poultry, the environmental control of housing for poultry, the movement of eggs within a production and packaging facility or the sorting or cooling of eggs.
 No information is available on the value of this exemption.

-A.R.S. §§ 42-5061(B)(19), 42-5159(B)(19): Machinery or equipment, including related structural components that is employed in connection with manufacturing, processing, fabricating, job printing, refining, mining, natural gas pipelines, metallurgical operations, telecommunications, producing or transmitting electricity or research and development and that is used directly to meet or exceed rules or regulations adopted by the federal energy regulatory commission, the United States Environmental Protection Agency, the United States Nuclear Regulatory Commission, the Arizona Department of Environmental Quality or a political subdivision of this state to prevent monitor, control or reduce land, water or air pollution.
+A.R.S. §§ 42-5061(B)(18), 42-5159(B)(18): Machinery or equipment, including related structural components that is employed in connection with manufacturing, processing, fabricating, job printing, refining, mining, natural gas pipelines, metallurgical operations, telecommunications, producing or transmitting electricity or research and development and that is used directly to meet or exceed rules or regulations adopted by the federal energy regulatory commission, the United States Environmental Protection Agency, the United States Nuclear Regulatory Commission, the Arizona Department of Environmental Quality or a political subdivision of this state to prevent monitor, control or reduce land, water or air pollution.
 No information is available on the value of this exemption.

-A.R.S. §§ 42-5061(B)(20), 42-5159(B)(20): Machinery and equipment that are sold to a person engaged in the commercial production of livestock, livestock products or agricultural, horticultural, viticultural or floricultural crops or products in this state and that are used directly and primarily to prevent, monitor, control or reduce air, water or land pollution.
+A.R.S. §§ 42-5061(B)(19), 42-5159(B)(19): Machinery and equipment that are sold to a person engaged in the commercial production of livestock, livestock products or agricultural, horticultural, viticultural or floricultural crops or products in this state and that are used directly and primarily to prevent, monitor, control or reduce air, water or land pollution.
 No information is available on the value of this exemption.
-A.R.S. §§ 42-5061(B)(21), 42-5159(B)(21): Machinery or equipment that enables a television station to originate and broadcast or to receive and broadcast digital television signals and that was purchased to facilitate compliance with the telecommunications act of 1996.
+A.R.S. §§ 42-5061(B)(20), 42-5159(B)(20): Machinery or equipment that enables a television station to originate and broadcast or to receive and broadcast digital television signals and that was purchased to facilitate compliance with the telecommunications act of 1996.
 No information is available on the value of this exemption.

-A.R.S. § 42-5061(B)(22): Qualifying equipment purchased by a qualifying business for harvesting or the initial processing of qualifying forest products removed as part of the Healthy Forests program are exempt from transaction privilege and use tax.
-In FY 2012, an estimated \$2.0 million was deducted for this exemption.
-At a rate of 5%, the value of this exemption is \$101,000.
+A.R.S. § 42-5061(B)(21): Qualifying equipment purchased by a qualifying business for harvesting or the initial processing of qualifying forest products removed as part of the Healthy Forests program are exempt from transaction privilege and use tax.
+No information is available on this tax expenditure.